parasdahal/deepnotes/about.md

 Get in touch with me at *parasdahal99 [at] gmail.com* or via [Twitter](http://twitter.com/parasdahal).

-PS: If you would like to guest-write in this blog, feel free to let me know!
+PS: If you would like to guest-write on this blog, let me know!